dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 ### Deploying Your Listener/Subscriber

-Because portions of the DreamFactory core update themselves, you should not place any code or change any configuration settings in the core directory structure.
+Because portions of the DSP core update themselves, you should not place any code or change any configuration settings in the core directory structure.
 Extensions, libraries, etc. should be placed into a directory under `/path/to/root/storage/.private/src`.
 This area is reserved for customization code and will never be overwritten by the platform.

 #### Namespacing Your Code